HERMON-1995/My-movies-capstone-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Module-2-capstone-project] <a name="about-project"></a>
+# 📖 [My-movies-capstone-project] <a name="about-project"></a>

-**[Module-2-capstone-project]** is about building our own web application based on an external API using HTML/CSS and JavaScript.
-The webapp have 2 user interfaces with webpack and jest dependencies.
+**[My-movies-capstone-project]** is a web development project that uses an external TV maze API to create a personalized movie application.
+The project involves building two user interfaces and utilizing Webpack and Jest dependencies.

 ## 🛠 Built With <a name="built-with"></a>